travel-code-sleep/beauty_trend_engine_ecommerce/meiyume_pkg/README.md

-data engineering and science package.
+data engineering and science package for beauty trend engine.